image

 • Adapt RACI for each sprint or iteration

-• Focus on team roles rather than individual assignments
+• Focus on team roles instead of individual assignments

-• Incorporate RACI discussions in sprint planning and retrospectives.
+• Incorporate RACI discussions into sprint planning and retrospectives.

-• A Product Owner is accountable for backlog items
+• A Product Owner is Accountable for prioritising and approving the product backlog items.

-• A Scrum Master is responsible for facilitating processes
+• A Scrum Master is Responsible for facilitating the Scrum process and addressing impediments.

-• The Development Team is collectively responsible for delivering product increments.
+• The Development Team is Responsible for delivering potentially shippable product increments.

 RACI matrix variations and alternatives